How Tamil Nadu contributed in the growth of the ISIS and violent radical Islam

 Further the police have also seized compact discs which had the speeches of radical elements such as Anwar Al Awlaki and Abdul Raheem Green.

-In its 2016 chargesheet, the National Investigation speaks about the role of Mohammad Naseer, a computer engineer in his mid 20s.
+In its 2016 chargesheet, the NIA speaks about the role of Mohammad Naseer, a computer engineer in his mid 20s.
 Naseer was heading to Libya from Sudan, but was apprehended and later deported to India.

 He did his computer engineering from the MNM college in Chennai.
 It was at this time that he would visit a mosque at Chennai which was run by the Tamil Nadu Thowheed Jamath, non-political Islamic Organisation that preaches a puritanical version of Islam.